 Key Takeaways

-- Prediabetes is a sign that your blood sugars are rising, which can increase your risk of type 2 diabetes.
+- Prediabetes is a sign that your blood sugars are rising.

-- You can take steps to lower your blood sugars by making nutritious and balanced meals that include carbohydrates, protein, healthy fats, and fiber.
+- You can lower your blood sugars by making nutritious meals that include carbohydrates, protein, healthy fats, and fiber.

-- Our seven-day meal plan for prediabetes can help get you started, but if you want more support, consider working with a registered dietitian.
+- This seven-day meal plan for prediabetes can help get you started.

 Keep reading to learn more about the critical link between diet and blood sugar control, and try delicious recipes from our seven-day sample prediabetes meal plan.